 Anyway, I don't really care, and their intentions are ultimately on the good side I guess.
 I really only bring it up to mock my own cooking, because I'm making something tonight that could've come straight from the pages of Chile Pepper.
 If I capitalize all the ingredients 90s style, it's a Green Chile Crabby Melt with Tickler's Fabulous Extra Mature Cheddar, Kicky Jalapeño Tartar Sauce, Roasted and Marinated Red Bell Peppers, Caramelized Onions and Roasted Garlic Salsa.
 TGI Fridays here I come.

-UPDATE: These were actually stupendous, way better than yesterday's non-chilehead version, and this is definitely the best sarcastic food I've ever made.
+UPDATE: I should mock my food more often: these were actually stupendous, way better than yesterday's non-chilehead version...this is definitely the best sarcastic food I've ever made.
 Not much to look at though, as you can see: bad lighting and zero styling, I didn't even have time/foresight to chop some cilantro for a green visual distraction.